Functions

 1 | var foo = { |

-We are storing reference to method printName
+We are storing reference to method printName from object foo,

 but the assignment looses the ownership context.
 The value of this

-has no meaning when called via printer
+inside the printName has no meaning when called via printer.

-In fact, if used exactly like written above, this
+In fact, if used exactly like written above, this is bound to window

-in Nodejs).
+in the browser (or global in Nodejs).
 If we used 'use strict';

-or globally, trying to call printer()
+inside printName or globally, trying to call printer() would

-generate an exception TypeError: Cannot read property 'name' of undefined
+generate an exception TypeError: Cannot read property 'name' of undefined.

 I often see a solution to this problem that uses local variables named

-and function closures, for example
+that or me and function closures, for example

 1 | // inside some object |